jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 odlFeaturesBoot=odl-mdsal-clustering

 4\.
-Navigate to the /bin directory.
+Run Karaf: In your main Frinx ODL directory, type

+    ./bin/karaf

 5\.
-Run Karaf:

-    ./karaf

-6\.
 On each machine, open the following .conf (configuration) files: `configuration/initial/akka.conf` `configuration/initial/module-shards.conf` In each file, make the following changes:

 Find every instance of the following line and replace *127\.0.0.1* with the hostname or IP address of the machine on which the controller will run: